 Fort Valley, GA

 While many schools might just see students as a number on a page, Fort Valley State University is different.
-The school prides itself of helping students “discover the genius within themselves and explore their extraordinary potential for leadership.”
+The school prides itself on helping students “discover the genius within themselves and explore their extraordinary potential for leadership.”
 FVSU nationally ranks among Georgia’s best colleges, standing out in areas of engineering, technology, information sciences, and more.
 But perhaps its most notable recognition is its #8 ranking for Best Value Historically Black Graduate Schools.
 Potential degree options include Agricultural Education, Animal Science, Chemistry, and Family and Consumer Sciences.
-Graduate level degrees and online programs are also available.
+Graduate-level degrees and online programs are also available.
 Fort Valley State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges.